ddnexus/pagy/docs/extras/support.md

 ---
 # Support Extra

-This extra adds support for features like countless or navless pagination, where you don't need the full link bar but only a simple `next` or `prev` link or no link at all (like for auto-scroll).
+This extra adds support for features like countless or navless pagination, where you don't need the full link bar but only a simple `next` or `prev` link or no link at all (as for [auto-incremental](#auto-incremental)).

 It also provides a couple of helpers to setup you own custom javascript components.